 What We're Fighting For...

-As Governor, within two years I will bring together a winning coalition to establish universal full day Kindergarten and Preschool in every community across our state.
+As governor, within two years, I will bring together a winning coalition to establish universal full day Kindergarten and Preschool in every community across our state.
+And I will work with parents and educators to build an education system here in Colorado where teachers are respected, where public schools are supported, and where every child gets the great education they need to unlock the bright future they deserve.

 Every election cycle we hear from politicians promising to “strengthen our economy” but all they offer are vague plans and platitudes.
 I am running for Governor of Colorado for the opportunity to turn big ideas into real results.
 I know Colorado can lead the way in building an economy that works for everybody, not just those at the top and I have a plan to do it.